New Medicine Service (NMS)

 Changes to the service in September 2021

-Changes to the NMS service have been agreed as part of the Year 3 5-year CPCF deal.
-In September 2021, the following changes will be implemented:
+Changes to the NMS service were agreed as part of the Year 3 5-year CPCF deal, with these implemented from 1st September 2021:

-- The Directions now permit contractors who have received an exemption from the requirement to have a consultation room (due to their premises size) from their regional NHSE&I team to provide the service remotely or at the patient’s home.
+- Contractors who have received an exemption from the requirement to have a consultation room (due to their premises size) from their regional NHSE&I team, can provide the service remotely or at the patient’s home.
 All other contractors providing the service can similarly continue to provide the service remotely, where appropriate, and in the patient’s home.

-- The cap on the number of NMS which can be provided by contractors will be increased from 0.5 percent to one percent of monthly prescription volume and additional bandings included;
+- The cap on the number of NMS which can be provided by contractors increased from 0.5 percent to one percent of monthly prescription volume and additional bandings were included;

-- The opportunity for the service to offered to support parents/guardians/carers of children and adults newly prescribed eligible medicines who could benefit from the service, but where the patient is not able to provide informed consent; and
+- The service can be offered to support parents/guardians/carers of children and adults newly prescribed eligible medicines who could benefit from the service, but where the patient is not able to provide informed consent; and

-- A catch-up NMS is being introduced for 2021/22 to provide support to patients who were prescribed a new medicine during the COVID-19 pandemic but who did not receive the NMS at that time.
-This catch-up NMS will also support patients identified through the Pharmacy Quality Scheme who have missed inhaler technique checks to optimise use of their inhaler.
+- A catch-up NMS was introduced for 2021/22 to provide support to patients who were prescribed a new medicine during the COVID-19 pandemic but who did not receive the NMS at that time.
+This catch-up NMS also supports patients identified through the Pharmacy Quality Scheme who have missed inhaler technique checks to optimise use of their inhaler.